NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

 =====

 :py:class:`neo.test.io.commun_io_test.BaseTestIO` provide standard tests.
-To use these you need to upload some sample data files at the `G-Node portal`_.
+To use these you need to upload some sample data files at the `gin-gnode`_.
 They will be publicly accessible for testing Neo.
 These tests:

   * check the compliance with the schema: hierachy, attribute types, ...
   * check if the IO respects the *lazy* and *cascade* keywords.
   * For IO able to both write and read data, it compares a generated dataset with the same data after a write/read cycle.

-The test scripts download all files from the `G-Node portal`_ and store them locally in ``neo/test/io/files_for_tests/``.
+The test scripts download all files from the `gin-gnode`_ and store them locally in ``neo/test/io/files_for_tests/``.
 Subsequent test runs use the previously downloaded files, rather than trying to download them each time.

 Here is an example test script taken from the distribution: ``test_axonio.py``: